iwatake2222/InferenceHelper/README.md

 ## Installation
 - Add this repository into your project (Using `git submodule` is recommended)
 - Download prebuilt libraries
-    - Download prebuilt libraries (ThirdParty.zip) from https://github.com/iwatake2222/InferenceHelper/releases/
+    - Download prebuilt libraries (third_party.zip) from https://github.com/iwatake2222/InferenceHelper/releases/
     - Extract it to `third_party`

 ### For Tensorflow Lite